jimasp/behave-vsc/CONTRIBUTING.md

 - Delete all breakpoints from both source and host environments if any of the following occur:
 	- If you don't hit a breakpoint that you're sure you should be hitting.
 This may be down to sourcemaps and breakpoints being out of sync (in this case, also consider doing a `git commit` and `git clean fdx`).
 	- If `npm run test` fails on the command line due to a timeout.
-	- If the "Run Extension Test Suite" debug test fails due to a timeout.
+	- If a "Run Extension Test Suite..." test fails during debugging due to a timeout.

 ---
-## Design principles
+## Development guidelines
 - No reliance on other extensions except `ms-python.python`.
 - YAGNI - don't be tempted to add new extension functionality the majority of people don't need.
 More code means more stuff that can break and/or lead to slower performance.
 Edge-case capabilities should be in forked repos.
 (If you think it's a common concern, then please submit a feature request issue or PR.)
 - KISS - "It just works" - simple, minimal code to get the job done that is easily understood by others.